-The grant date of an equity award is typically the date the Compensation Committee approves the equity award, if approved at a meeting, or the date the last signature is obtained if approved by unanimous written consent.
+The grant date of an equity award is typically the date the Compensation Committee approves the equity award.
 The grant date may also be a future date from the date of approval as specified by the board resolution.
 In no instances has the grant date been retroactive or prior to the date the Compensation Committee approved the equity award.
 For long-term incentive awards in the form of stock options, the exercise price is the closing price of our company's stock as reported by the NYSE on the grant date.
 The Compensation Committee has not and does not time the granting of equity awards with any favorable or unfavorable news released by us.

-During 2008, we adopted the 2008 Equity Participation Plan (or the 2008 Plan) which replaces The 1998 Equity Participation Plan (or the 1998 Plan), The 2004 Stock Option Plan and The 2004 Restricted Stock Plan.
-Under the 2008 Plan, awards may be granted including stock options (incentive or non-qualified), stock appreciation rights, restricted common stock, deferred stock and dividend equivalents.
+During 2008, we adopted the 2008 Equity Participation Plan (or the 2008 Plan) under which awards may be granted including stock options (incentive or non-qualified), stock appreciation rights, restricted common stock, deferred stock and dividend equivalents.
 We reserved 600,000 shares of common stock for issuance under this plan.
-Subsequent to the restricted common stock award discussed below, there are 431,321 shares of common stock reserved for issuance under The 2008 Plan.
+As of December 31, 2010, there were 333,421 shares of common stock reserved for issuance under The 2008 Plan.
 The 2008 Plan is administered by the Compensation Committee which sets the terms and provisions of the awards granted under the plan.
 Incentive stock options, stock appreciation rights, restricted common stock, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate senior management to achieve a sustained increase in stockholder value.
-Non-qualified stock options, stock appreciation rights, restricted common stock, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.
+Non-qualified stock options, stock appreciation rights, restricted common stock, and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.
 The Compensation Committee reviews and evaluates the overall compensation package of the executive officers and determines the awards based on our overall performance and the individual performance of the executive officers.